-- 1. With the approval of a department advisor or the student's manuscript committee chair, a maximum of 3 credits of undergraduate coursework at the 1000-level may be taken to satisfy part of the 9-credit Literary and Cultural Forms requirement.
+- MFA students may fulfill one (1) class of the Literary and Cultural Forms requirement with ENGLIT 2500 (Seminar in Pedagogy).
+The Department's other pedagogy coursework, ENGLIT 2996 (Writing Pedagogy I) and ENGLIT 2997 (Writing Pedagogy 2) can count as electives. - 2.
+With the approval of a department advisor or the student's manuscript committee chair, a maximum of 3 credits of undergraduate coursework at the 1000-level may be taken to satisfy part of the 9-credit Literary and Cultural Forms requirement.
 Any 1000-level course counted toward the MFA must be an English Department course and must include a graduate component in the form of additional and advanced readings and writings to be determined by the instructor.
 Students must also consult with the Graduate Administrator, have the course approved by the Director of Graduate Studies, and register for three credits of ENGWRT 2900 (Manuscript Writing for the MFA) to receive credit toward the graduate degree.
-A statement from the instructor describing the graduate component should be placed in the student's file. - 2.
-MFA students may not use a Directed Study to replace one of the three required courses in Literary and Cultural Forms. - 3.
+A statement from the instructor describing the graduate component should be placed in the student's file. - 3.
+MFA students may not use a Directed Study to replace one of the three required courses in Literary and Cultural Forms. - 4.
 In the final year of coursework, MFA students are encouraged to register for 3 credits for manuscript preparation (ENGWRT 2900: Manuscript Writing for the MFA) under the supervision of their final manuscript committee Chair or another committee member.
 This course will count, only once, as an elective towards the 36 credits required for the degree.
 ENGWRT 2900 is an option, not a requirement.
 It is designed to give MFA students greater flexibility in planning their final year of coursework and completing their final manuscript.
 It is available to all MFA students who have completed most of their coursework.
 Funded students may also enroll in ENGWRT 2900 in order to take enough credits to maintain full-time enrollment.